When Things Start Slowing In Ways You Can't Ignore

 If you’re still building context, the Self‑Assessment is the better starting point.

-Is the cost of unclear decisions already exceeding what clarity would cost?
+Is the cost of inconsistency already exceeding what clarity would cost?

 If not, this isn’t the right starting point yet.